-These implementations are proofs of concept presenting sufficiently optimal implementations for each of the primitives and the environments to show the performance efficiencies that can be gained through using even a modest implementation of these operations.
-It's possible to further optimize these implementation using more advanced communication algorithms based on the environment they will be executing, the scale of the computations, and the data sizes as shown in MPI collective communications literature[1].
-One of the main advantages of these primitives is the flexibility to improve primitive implementations without the need to change the user application, making it possible to optimize these implementations in the future as future work.
+We present sufficiently optimal proof-of-concept implementations of the primitives to show the performance efficiencies that can be gained through using even a modest implementation of these primitives.
+It's possible to further optimize these implementations using more advanced communication algorithms based on the environment they will be executing, the scale of the computations, and the data sizes as shown in MPI collective communications literature[7].
+The ability to improve the primitive implementations without changing the user application makes it possible to optimize them as a future work.

-It is not our objective to find the most optimal implementations for each of the environments, especially for clouds where the most optimal implementation might end up being a moving target due to the rapidly evolving nature and the black box nature of cloud environments.
-This presents an interesting opportunity for cloud providers to develop optimized implementations of these primitives as cloud infrastructure services that can be utilized by the framework developers.
+It is not our objective to find the most optimal implementations for each of the environments, especially for Clouds since that might end up being a moving target due to the rapidly evolving and black box nature of Cloud environments.
+This presents an opportunity for Cloud providers to offer optimized implementations of these primitives as cloud infrastructure services that can be utilized by the frameworks.